MoSbeaa/BisonProf2/README.md

 Overview
 - Bison Prof is a simple static front-end for finding tutors by major, course, or name.
 Built with HTML, Java Script and Tailwind CSS.

+How to Start
+- Just click on the index.html file

 Demo Logins
 - Tutor: `tutor@email.com`